wmedrano/wmedrano.dev/content/literate-programs/wills-columnar-format.md

 Pages contain actual data for the column.
 Each page encodes elements using Bincode.
 The number of elements within the page are stored in the footer.

-{{< figure src="/ox-hugo/format-diagram-pages.png" >}}
+{{< figure src="/ox-hugo/wills-columnar-format/format-diagram-pages.png" >}}

 ### File Footer {#FormatSpecificationFileFooter-nn404df05tj0}

 The footer contains information about the pages.
-The main details are:
+The details for pages are:

--   `file_offset` - Where the page starts relative to position 0 in the file.
+-   **file_offset** - Where the page starts relative to position 0 in the file.
--   `element_count` - The number of elements stored within the page.
+-   **values_count** - The number of values stored within the page.
 This is the sum of all the run_lengths for run length encoded columns.
 For example, the string `"foo"` repeated 10 times will count as 10 elements.
+-   **encoded values count** - The number of values that were encoded.
+This does not take into account run length.
+For example, if `"foo"` is repeated 10 times and run length encoding is used, then **encoded values count** will be `1`.
+However, if run length encoding is not used, then this will be `10`.

-{{< figure src="/ox-hugo/format-diagram-footer.png" >}}
+{{< figure src="/ox-hugo/wills-columnar-format/format-diagram-footer.png" >}}

 ```rust
 #[derive(Encode, Decode, PartialEq, Eq, Clone, Debug)]